rpati99/CargoShip3D/README.md

 # CargoShip3D

-Fun and intuitive way to view JSON data whilst a 3D model of ship moving in background.

 - Some insights
 Utilizes in-built JSON to provide data.
 SceneKit to implement Cargo ship model.
 (Some resources for free 3d models:- free3d.com, cadnav.com, turbosquid.com)